aaronbieber/singleservingphoto/_posts/2008-01-28-making-your-photographs-real.markdown

 h2.
 Pro Printing

-When I print my images for serious presentation, to frame and hang in my own home, or to show elsewhere, I always turn to "White House Custom Color.":http://www.whcc.com Their prices are competitive and their service is second-to-none.
+When I print my images for serious presentation, to frame and hang in my own home, or to show elsewhere, I always turn to [White House Custom Color.](http://www.whcc).com Their prices are competitive and their service is second-to-none.
 Once you've signed up for a _free_ account, they will do two things: